vfmd/vfmd-spec/userguide.md

 ---

-# vfmd userguide
+# The vfmd userguide

+**vfmd** is a variant of [Markdown] with an unambiguous specification of its syntax.

-This document describes the [vfmd] syntax in simple terms, and is intended to be of help for people writing in vfmd.
+This document describes the vfmd syntax in simple terms, and is intended to be of help for people writing in vfmd.

 The vfmd syntax is pretty much the same as the [original Markdown syntax], with a few minor changes and added clarifications.